Curstantine/Kongou/README.md

 **x** is the module type.

 - `kongou/x/utils`
-    - Contains QueryBuilder for creating a query with easy.
+    - Contains QueryBuilder for creating a query with ease.

 - `kongou/x/enums`
     - Contains basic enums.